jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- The people's choice: How the Voter Makes Up His Mind in a Presidential Campaign__

-> If you want to build a ship don't drum up people to collect wood don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea.
->
-> __--- Antoine de Saint Exupéry__

 > Aunque el mundo en conjunto progrese, la juventud tiene que volver a empezar por el principio y pasar, como individuo, por las épocas de la cultura de la humanidad